crohr/crohr.github.com/_posts/2013-05-24-docker-repository-create-base-boxes.md

 ---

-Preliminary: if you don't know about it yet, go check out [Docker](http://docker.io), which makes manipulating LXC containers painless.
+If you don't know about it yet, go check out [Docker](http://docker.io), which makes manipulating LXC containers painless.

 Docker comes with a [registry](https://index.docker.io) where you can find images to use for your containers.
 You can also create and upload your own images in this repository, which is the subject of this article.